Lawn Mowers DEALS

 Each of the blades is also made with heat-treated alloy steel that allows them to stay sharp for longer and even hit certain rocks without cracking.
 Ultimately, much of this mower’s value comes from its eco-friendliness as it doesn’t use gas or electricity.
 It’s still very easy to use with a pair of comfortable handles and 8.5-inch wheels that easily roll over most terrain.

 - Very affordable compared to most other mowers

 - Good for the environment

 This manual lawn mower will be a favorite for those who aren’t afraid of getting a workout or who want a particularly quiet mowing experience.

-- Better clipping collection: Our winged blade achieves 30 % better clipping collection
+- Enhanced clipping collection winged blade yields 30% better clipping collection

-- Easy to adjust: 6 height adjustments from 1 inch to 3 inches
+- Adjustable cutting height 6 adjustable cutting heights ranging from 1 inch to 3 inch

 This is an electric motor with 15-inch blades and a special wing to blade design.
 This allows the cutters to clip about 30% better than the competition.
 You can also adjust the blade between six height settings between 1 inch and 3 inches.

 - 15-inch cutting blades

 - 2 styles of handles available